utwente-db/DAB/README.md

 - `DEBUG`: Whether the server is in debug mode.
 Set to `True` on development, and to `False` on production
 - `EMAIL_SERVER` and `EMAIL_SENDER`: will be discussed under the "email" heading below.
+- `DATABASE_SERVER`: the database server; this will be displayed to students as the server they should connect to
 - `LOGFILE`: the file that the server logs to.
 The server must have write permissions on this file, or it will crash

 Private settings are stored in the file `secret.py`.